 Authors/Contributors: Caroline Wright, Eva Mui, Garima Tiwari, Gayathri Vijay, Jeff Smith, Jonathan Quinn, Laurence Clinton, Markus Walker, Michelle Bush, Moginraj Mohandas, Nidhi Arora, Shreyas Shinde, Subrat Bora, Trevor Seaton, Vaibhav Singh

 Thank you to everyone who attended our Kubernetes sessions at Dev Summit 2021!
 While we missed being able to see everyone in person at Palm Springs this year, we enjoyed talking to such a highly engaged audience.
-We were happy to showcase our work to build ArcGIS Enterprise on Kubernetes, the new cloud-native architecture which will enhance scalability, resilience, and manageability for ArcGIS Enterprise customers who choose to adopt this new deployment option.
+We were happy to showcase our work to build ArcGIS Enterprise on Kubernetes, the cloud native architecture which enhances scalability, resilience, and manageability for ArcGIS Enterprise customers who choose to adopt this new deployment option.
 We received many questions from you — too many to respond to in the time allotted — so this blog is our chance to respond to them all.

 By the way, if you registered for Dev Summit 2021 you should have access to the recorded sessions on the conference platform for 30 days.
 And on our Esri Events Youtube channel you will find recordings from the summit plenary sessions and technology demonstrations.